string(68) "https://mcscertified.com/wp-content/uploads/2019/07/news_blocks3.png"

 INTERPRETATION

-Data Subjects – individuals who have shared personal data either directly with MCS or via a third party such as an Installer.
+Data Subjects – individuals who have shared their Personal Data either directly with MCS or via a third party.

-MCS – the Microgeneration Certification Scheme.
-For the purposes of simplicity, the letters MCS are interchangeable throughout the privacy policy with the MCS Service Company Limited.
+MCS – for the purposes of simplicity, the letters MCS are interchangeable throughout this Privacy Policy with the MCS Service Company Limited and the Microgeneration Certification Scheme.

-MID – MCS Installations Database used by MCS and scheme operators for recording MCS Contractor and installation data.
+MID – Microgeneration Installations Database used by MCS and scheme operators for recording MCS installation and installer data.

-Users – means an individual or a body who is authorised to access and use the MID, including an Administrator, Certification Body, Installer, Market Operator, Consumer Code, Department for Energy Security and Net Zero and Ofgem.
+Users – means an individual or a body who is authorised to access and use the MID or other MCS apps or services including an Administrator, Certification Body, Installer, Market Operator, Consumer Code, Government and Regulators.

-Other Persons – householders who have an installation, third party providers of services, partners who MCS works with and Government, where we hold certain personal identifiable data.
+Other Persons – third party providers of services and other partners that MCS works with where we hold some Personal Data.

 The MCS Service Company Limited is incorporated under the Laws of England and Wales with registration number 07759366 and is based at First Floor, Violet 3, Sci-Tech Daresbury, Keckwick Lane, Daresbury, WA4 4AB.

-MCS primarily certifies microgeneration products used to produce electricity and heat from renewable sources.
-MCS also certifies installation companies to ensure the microgeneration products have been installed and commissioned to industry standard for the consumer.
-MCS owns the MID, which enables the creation, amendment, and storage of MCS certificates for systems, which have been installed under MCS rules, and the website, which provides general information regarding MCS, contact details and access to the MID.
-The MID also holds information about the MCS Installers who undertook the installation.
+MCS certifies microgeneration products used to produce electricity and heat from renewable sources.
+MCS also certifies installers to ensure the microgeneration products have been installed and commissioned to the required industry standard for the customer.

-MCS is a data controller of Users’ and Other Persons’ personal data.
+MCS is a data controller of Householder, Users’, Employees’ and Other Persons’ Personal Data.

 WHAT DATA DO WE COLLECT?

-MCS collects, uses, stores, and transfers different kinds of PID about data subjects which may include some or all of the following information:
+MCS collects, uses, stores, and transfers different kinds of data, some of which is Personal Data.
+This may include some or all of the following information:

 (a) Your name.